There are many ways to study God's Word and it can be both fun and enlightening to try different ones.

 What is a Soap Method of Bible Study?

-SOAP is an acronym and is a organized way to focus on one verse or passage of scripture at a time.
+It is a organized way to focus on one verse or bible passage at a time.

-Overall, the SOAP method of Bible study is a great way to really dive into a a verse of Scripture and understand how to apply it to your life.
+Overall, the SOAP method of Bible study is a great way to really dive into a verse of Scripture and gain a better understanding of how to apply it to your life.

 What did you observe as you wrote it?
 What words stand out to you?
 Who is the verse written to?
 What are the circumstances surrounding the verse?